Research Library: Mon–Fri 10–19, Sat 10–15 | Study Centre: Mon–Fri 9–19, Sat 11–16

 The computer classroom in the Study Centre is mainly meant for hosting database training classes.
 The classroom has 25 computers.

-The computer classroom can be booked by calling 6409 184 or emailing erialainfo@tlulib.ee.
+The computer classroom can be reserved through the Conference Centre by calling 619 9518 or emailing konverents@tlu.ee.

 Study Centre II floor